 - Borage Oil, EPA, DHA: Helps to keep your Maine Coons fur soft and glossy.

-- Green Tea Extract: Stops the cats breath becoming smelly
+- Green Tea Extract: Stops the cat’s breath from becoming smelly

-- Taurine and Lutein: Encourage healthy vision, and healthy heart.
+- Taurine and Lutein: Encourage healthy vision and a healthy heart.

 - L-carnitine: This ingredient helps your Maine Coon to maintain a healthy weight, by converting excess body fat into energy.